MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

 ## DTOs

-If the type isn't one of the types listed above or below, it is assumed to be a DTO (data transfer object) type, i.e. a type with properties that correspond to record fields.
+If the type isn't one of the types listed above or below, it is assumed to be a DTO (data transfer object) type, i.e. a type with properties that correspond to data record fields.

-When a DTO type is used, a new instance of the DTO is created, and each record field is mapped to a DTO property whose name matches the field name, ignoring case and any underscores (so `full_name` would map successfully to `FullName`, for example).
+When a DTO type is used, a new instance of the DTO is created, and each data record field is mapped to a DTO property whose name matches the field name, ignoring case and any underscores (so `full_name` would map successfully to `FullName`, for example).
 Read-only properties can be set if there is a constructor with corresponding parameters.

 ```csharp
 record Widget(long Id, string Name, double?
 Height);